43 Geography Trivia Questions [With Answers]

 Answer: Mount Everest, at 8,849 m (29,032 ft) above sea level.

 Why it trips people: Every geography fan has a “well, actually” loaded for this one.
-Hawaii’s Mauna Kea is taller base-to-peak (about 10,210 m from the ocean floor).
-Ecuador’s Chimborazo is the point farthest from Earth’s center, thanks to the equatorial bulge.
+Hawaii’s Mauna Kea is taller base-to-peak (about 10,210 m from the ocean floor), and Ecuador’s Chimborazo is the point farthest from Earth’s center, thanks to the equatorial bulge.
 So “tallest” comes down to how you measure.
 Above sea level, Everest wins.

 15. What is the largest desert in the world?
 (Easy)